Random matrices: Motivations, history, and applications

 \item \textbf{Knot theory:} Knots are characterized by topological invariants such as Jones polynomials, Alexander polynomials, and HOMFLY polynomials.
 Like the topological string amplitudes of the BKMP conjecture, these invariants are found to obey the same recursion relations as matrix integrals.
-In the special case of torus knots, the HOMFLY polynomials are actually expressed as matrix integrals.
-We shall mention some of this in Section~\ref{sec:gvi}.
+In the special case of torus knots, such as the trefoil knot, the HOMFLY polynomials are actually expressed as matrix integrals.
+(See \autoref{sec:gvi}.)
+The Rosso--Jones formula and its generalizations can be recast in writing the Jones polynomial of a torus knot as a matrix integral~\cite{Brini:2011}.
+(See \autoref{exo:jones}.)

 \item \textbf{Conformal field theory in two dimensions:} Penner-type random matrix integrals~\cite{Penner:1988JDG} are formally identical to the Dotsenko--Fateev integrals of two-dimensional conformal field theory~\cite{Dotsenko:1984nm,Dotsenko:1984ad}.
 This technical agreement has no deep explanation so far, but it implies that random matrix techniques can compute certain CFT correlation functions.
-This is especially useful in heavy asymptotic limits.

-\item \textbf{Integrable systems:} In a random matrix model, the eigenvalue distribution is very often related to the tau function of some integrable system.
-The tau function in question plays the role of the partition function of the system, and obeys important relations such as Hirota equations or Sato relations.
+\item \textbf{Integrable systems:} In a random matrix model, the eigenvalue distribution is very often related to the Tau function of some integrable system.
+The Tau function in question plays the role of the partition function of the system, and obeys important relations such as Hirota equations or Sato relations.

-For example, the level spacing distribution of the Gaussian Unitary Ensemble is the tau function of the Painlev\'e~V integrable system, also known as the Fredholm determinant of the sine kernel.
-The Tracy--Widom law is the tau function of the Painlev\'e~II integrable system, also known as the Fredholm determinant of the Airy kernel.
+For example, the level spacing distribution of the Gaussian Unitary Ensemble is the Tau function of the Painlev\'e~V integrable system, also known as the Fredholm determinant of the sine kernel.
+The Tracy--Widom law is the Tau function of the Painlev\'e~II integrable system, also known as the Fredholm determinant of the Airy kernel.

 Random matrix models are good prototypes of integrable systems, in the sense that many relations which can be derived in random matrix theory, actually extend to all integrable systems.
-This general principle has been extremely fruitful so far.
+This general principle has been extremely fruitful so far, and is one of the focuses of this text.
 This is a strong motivation for studying universal structures in random matrix models.
-See Chapter~\ref{chap:ortho}.
+See \autoref{chap:ortho}.